 Students in Democracy and Governance frequently take advantage of a number of opportunities within the program for employment and personal enrichment.

 Take advantage of Democracy and Governance’s internship for credit program!
-We have had a number of partnerships over the years public and private organizations that help place students into internship positions.
-Some of the past oppurtunities have inlcuded:
+We have had a number of partnerships over the years with public and private organizations that help place students into internship positions.
+Some of the past opportunities have included:

 Depending on availability we hire students in the following positions:

 Democracy & Society Editor/Co-Editor: These positions oversee the biannual publication of the journal Democracy and Society (new window) under the supervision of the Associate Director of the program.
 Work is approximately 8-10 hours per week.
 Responsibilities include:

 - Arranging and disseminating the call for submissions

 - Evaluation and editing of articles for publication